manhowong/ai-trends/docs/documentation.md

 | `q-bio.QM` | Quantitative Methods (Quantitative Biology) |

 While some niche categories cover domain-specific AI topics (e.g., in Physics or Quantitative Finance), relevant articles in those fields are usually cross-submitted to one of the main categories listed above.
 Cross-submissions are deduplicated by arXiv ID, so each article is counted only once.
 For more details, see the [arXiv Category Taxonomy](https://arxiv.org/category_taxonomy).

+> ### Current stage
+>
+> **arXiv coverage only.** Conference papers, journal articles, and blog posts are not included.
+Because arXiv preprints skew towards certain subfields, node sizes may not reflect absolute research volume across the field as a whole.
+However, trend detection is based on relative shifts within each topic over time, so this bias is internally normalised.
+Preprints also have the advantage of faster publication cycles, making them more responsive to emerging trends than peer-reviewed venues.
+>
+> **Only preliminary data are currently available.** Historical data for the previous year is planned to be backfilled and will serve as the baseline for trend computation.

+## Automated Update

+The dataset will be updated automatically on the first Sunday of each month via GitHub Actions, covering all articles from the previous month. **Note**: Automated updates are not currently active as I am working on the API request rate limit.

 ## Data Structure